OCA/website/website_multi_theme/README.rst

 ``website`` module).
 It also means, that *theme* is not just a styling, but a content as well.

+It adds controls to make managing multiple websites easier:

+* Drop-down list to switch to a different website.
+* Change the related website of pages in the page properties dialog with checkboxes.
+* Adds the field `website_ids` to the `website.page` tree.

 How it works
 ============